AngelMunoz/sails-nuxt/README.md

 if you are using vscode it is pretty easy to debug the serverside just press <kbd>F5</kbd> *(after npm install of course)* and that should get you up and running

+##### Production
+After you have followed [Sails's Team Recomendations for production](https://sailsjs.com/documentation/concepts/deployment) just run the `npm start` command and this should just work.

 # Recent Updates:
+- Updated Adding cross-env and "start" npm command as production [2018-11-04].
 - Updated Sails, Vuetify and the rest of the dependencies, Also added a scroll bar on the chat window demo [2018-11-04].
 - Updated Vuetify and dependencies [2018-22-02].
 - Updated nuxt and dependencies [2018-30-01]. thanks to [@iworb](https://github.com/Iworb) for pointing out the correct versions